Code-Institute-Submissions/Portfolio-1-first-project/README.md

 The landing includes a photograph with text overlay to allow the user to see exactly which location this site would be applicable to.
-This section introduces the user to Love Running with an eye catching animation to grab their attention Landing Page
+This section introduces the user to The *Youth Centre* with an eye catching animation to grab their attention Landing Page

 ## The about Section

 <img width="745" alt="image" src="https://user-images.githubusercontent.com/119969411/209848623-830ab1bf-83ea-46d0-a8cf-b15fab10579b.png">

-The club ethos section will allow the user to see the benefits of joining the Love Running meetups, as well as the benefits of running overall.
+The *about/welcome* section will allow the user to see the benefits of joining the *"Local Youth Centre"*, as well as the benefits of Youth Centre's in general.
-This user will see the value of signing up for the Love Running meetups.
-This should encourage the user to consider running as their form of exercise.
+In this section the user's will see the value of signing up for the Youth Centre and it should encourage the user to consider accepting assistance from us.
-Club Ethos
+A sales-pitch in this section is the inspiering letter from an already registered user.

 ## Open Times section

 <img width="954" alt="image" src="https://user-images.githubusercontent.com/119969411/209848706-e9f84b8d-407b-4cc7-b0ed-b882eca05d02.png">

-This section will allow the user to see exactly when the meetups will happen, where they will be located and how long the run will be in kilometers.
+This section will allow the user to see exactly when the meetups will happen, where they will be located and which caregiver that will be present.
-This section will be updated as these times change to keep the user up to date.
-Meetup Times

 ## The Footer

 <img width="569" alt="image" src="https://user-images.githubusercontent.com/119969411/209848784-c8b4a975-61f9-41ce-9b35-bc8660b2fd74.png">

-The footer section includes links to the relevant social media sites for Love Running.
+The footer section includes links to the relevant social media sites for the *Local Youth Centre".
 The links will open to a new tab to allow easy navigation for the user.
-The footer is valuable to the user as it encourages them to keep connected via social media Footer
+The footer is valuable to the user as it encourages them to keep connected via social media.

 ## Gallery